How to Clean a Snowmobile Carb Without Removing?

 • Check the skis and carbides, including the track.

-• Examine the seat cover for tears or nick.
+• Examine the seat cover for tears or nicks.

 • Give a simple and visual inspection of the rear suspension and the parts for noticeable damage.